How to protect your skin this summerPersonal health · Jul 18, 2022

 As we finally start to experience better weather, it's hard to resist staying outside for hours.
 But that also means we need to be sun savvy — especially when it comes to our kids.

 There have been concerns about some of the ingredients found in common sunscreens.
-The Environmental Working Group (EWG) cites recent reports from the US Food and Drug Administration that determined that common chemical sunscreen ingredients such as avobenzone, oxybenzone, octocrylene and others are systemically absorbed into the body after a single application — and that traces of these chemicals can be detected in the skin and blood weeks after their use.4
+The Environmental Working Group (EWG) cites recent reports from the US Food and Drug Administration that determined that common chemical sunscreen ingredients such as avobenzone, oxybenzone, octocrylene and others are systemically absorbed into the body after a single application — and that traces of these chemicals can be detected in the skin and blood weeks after their use.5

 Look for a mineral sunscreen containing titanium dioxide and/or zinc oxide, but check the SPF number.
 Many cosmetics and moisturizers include SPF factors of 15, which may be sufficient on a regular workday when you’re outside for a few minutes, but it’s not enough if you’re planning outdoor activities or a day at the beach.